 It's been way too many days.
 More than I can count.
 Except that I did.
 15 days after I left you with the tidings for a Merry Christmas and a sappy picture of a stuffed animal looking at cake pops, made by kids.
 Not that I didn't do much, just that probably this winter break was truly underestimated and the force by which it went by, all fast and furious made my visions of a truly dramatic new year update, replete with magnificent pictures fly way out from first weekend to well past second week.

 Blame it on the fruit.
 The dried fruit that needed to be soaked, that is.
 "Soaked", you say?
 Yes.
 Soaked and submerged in brandy.
 Here is when I argue that I had no brandy.
 You see, there's not much use for it, in our house, unless you speak of just that one time of year, the one I'm trying to get to.
-Finally, I did purchase the brandy needed to pour over my fruit.
+But then I do purchase the brandy needed to pour over my fruit.
 "What are you talking about?"
 I hear it, even the eye rolls.
 I'm getting there, I'll explain.
-Therewith lies part introduction, a conversation that was playing in the nether of my mind, myself to you and back.
+Therewith lies a partial introduction, a conversation that was playing in the nether of my mind, myself to you and back.
 Maddening, don't you think?